keltia/octopress/source/_posts/2014-12-15-one-year-in-books.md

 ### Old authors

 - "The Others" #1 and #2 by [Anne Bishop](http://www.annebishop.com/).
 I have been a great fan of the "Black Jewels" trilogy (and the other books in the series as well — except for "The Invisible Ring").
-She returned with a urban fantasy (you know, modern stteing, werewolves, vampires and so on) which is one of the growing genres these days but with many twists and new characters.
+She returned with a urban fantasy (you know, modern setting, werewolves, vampires and so on) which is one of the growing genres these days but with many twists and new characters.
 I absolutely loved these two books (third one is for March or April — arghhh){% fnin %}Oh dear, while I was writing this article and checking on GR for references, I saw that she is planning for at least two more books…{% endfnin %}.

 - "Shadows Return" by [Lynn Flewelling](http://www.sff.net/people/Lynn.Flewelling/).
 I was very fond of the previous "Nightrunner" books, as I am of the "Tamír Triad".
 That one is a lot darker and maybe dragging itself a bit, too long.
 Still two books to go on the series.